Cart

 First, lie on your back.
 You should feel your spine resting in a neutral, straight position, with the mattress contouring to your lower back.
 Next, roll onto your side.
 Your spine should remain straight, not sagging or arching, and your shoulders and hips should feel cushioned.
 If you share your bed, bring your partner along to test it together.
 This helps you see if one person’s movements disturb the other, ensuring a peaceful night for both of you.

-Make the Most of Sleep Trials
+Getting the Most Out of Your Sleep Trial

 An in-store test is a great start, but the real test happens in your own bedroom.
 That’s why sleep trials are so important.
 Many of the brands we carry, including our popular Helix mattresses, come with a 100-night sleep trial.
 This gives your body plenty of time to adjust to the new surface and for you to experience how the mattress performs night after night.